Thilagavathi1/Thilagavathi1/README.md

 #### Happy to see here 😄

-I'm Thilagavathi.
-I'm working at [Spritle](https://www.spritle.com/) as Mobile App Developer.
+I'm Thilagavathi,working at [Spritle](https://www.spritle.com/) as Mobile App Developer.
 I'm a coding passionate that is focused on JavaScript, specifically in React & React-Native.
 Curious to learn new things.